Oude Molen, Simpelveld

-The Oude Molen (English:Old Mill) or Molen van Houben (English: Houben's Mill) is a watermill located on the Oude Molenweg 6 in Simpelveld, Netherlands.
-Build in 1774 along the Eyserbeek river, the watermill functioned as gristmill until the 1960s.
+The Oude Molen (English: Old Mill) or Molen van Houben (English: Houben's Mill) is a watermill located on the Oude Molenweg 6 in Simpelveld, Netherlands.
+Built in 1774 along the Eyserbeek river, the watermill functioned as gristmill until the 1960s.
 During this time it was restored several times.
 In 1960 the mill stopped functioning, and a year later the land upstream was disowned by the local government.
 Currently it functions as housing.

 The mill is a national monument (nr 33593).
 Of the original mill only the millhouse and the iron breastshot water wheel, with corresponding flume, remain.